SohamTamba/GSoC/_posts/2018-08-04-final-report.markdown

 - [Parallel Breadth-First Search](https://github.com/SohamTamba/LightGraphs.jl/tree/Parallel_GDistances) **1.79x**

-# 3. Completed but not applicable
+# 3. Completed but not Applicable

 In this section, I will list the implemented functions that will not be merged into LightGraphs and they are not suitable for LightGraphs.